vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

-27 / Thanesar, the Pāśupata Order and the Skandapurān. a 529
+27 / Thanesar, the Pāśupata Order and the Skandapurāṇa 529

 Some information about this ‘Kuru lineage’ seems to have survived the ages.
-The (Jaina) tradition—preserved in Gun. aratna’s (fourteenth century) commentary on the S. aḍdarśanasamuccaya of Haribhadra (ninth century) and Rājaśekharas¯uri’s S. aḍdarśanasamuccaya (fourteenth century)—records the first four names of the teachers in each of the four lineages that are said to derive from Lakulīśa.
+The (Jaina) tradition—preserved in Guṇaratna’s (fourteenth century) commentary on the S. aḍdarśanasamuccaya of Haribhadra (ninth century) and Rājaśekharas¯uri’s S. aḍdarśanasamuccaya (fourteenth century)—records the first four names of the teachers in each of the four lineages that are said to derive from Lakulīśa.
 The fourth teacher, here named Kaurus.a, was succeeded by Manus.yaka, Pus.paka and Rāśīkara.
 6

 Lāguḍi

 The idea of a guru with four pupils named Lāguḍi/Lākulin or Lakulīśa seems to be an example of ‘invention of tradition’.
-Kaun. ḍinya does not know a teacher (incarnation) by the name of Lakulīśa, but speaks only about the Lord (bhaga vat) descending in Kāyāvataran. a (= Kārohan. a), who initiated only one pupil, Kuśika, in the city of Ujjayanī.
+Kaun. ḍinya does not know a teacher (incarnation) by the name of Lakulīśa, but speaks only about the Lord (bhaga vat) descending in Kāyāvataraṇa (= Kārohaṇa), who initiated only one pupil, Kuśika, in the city of Ujjayanī.
 7 Nor does the name Lakulīśa, or any of its vari ants, occur in the Mathurā Pilaster Inscription of Candragupta II, Year 61.
-8 It may have been coined in the fifth century to refer to the (divine) teacher who carried a club (laguḍa), portrayed in several fifth-century images, and as such came to be attested in the Skandapurān. a.9
+8 It may have been coined in the fifth century to refer to the (divine) teacher who carried a club (laguḍa), portrayed in several fifth-century images, and as such came to be attested in the Skandapurāṇa.9

 The apparently oldest image of an ithyphallic Saiva teacher with a ´ lakula resting against his left shoulder is accompanied by only two pupils and may date from the 5th century (Plate 118).
 10

-6 Gun. aratna ad Haribhadra’s S. aḍdarśanasamuccaya (Dalal 1920, 29):
+6 Guṇaratna ad Haribhadra’s S. aḍdarśanasamuccaya (Dalal 1920, 29):

 tasya cās.t.ādaśāvatārā amī | nakulīśo ’tha,